If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 1. OXO Steel Single Wall Cocktail Shaker

 When it comes to the best gear for the home kitchen, OXO is one of the first places to look.
 True to form, the brand’s cocktail shaker is innovative yet practical and stylish but simple.
-The double silicone seal is designed to prevent leaking that can come from cobbler shakers, while maintaining the ease of pulling all the components apart.
+The double silicone seal is designed to prevent leaking that can come from cobbler shakers while maintaining the ease of pulling all the components apart.
 The best part is the curved cap, which doubles as a jigger — it has markings on the inside to make 1/2, 3/4, 1 and 1 1/2 oz measurements, encompassing the most common measurements you could need.

-2. Pina Barware Stainless Steel Boston Shaker Tin Set
+5. Pina Barware Stainless Steel Boston Shaker Tin Set

 BEST BOSTON SHAKER

 Pina makes great barware for home bartenders and professionals alike, and this simple Boston shaker tin set is a great option to use yourself or give as a gift for the dedicated home bartender.
-The mirror polish stainless steel gives it a sophisticated look, and these shakers are great for making multiple cocktails at a time — one tin is 28 oz and the other 18 oz.
+The mirror polish stainless steel gives it a sophisticated look, and these shakers are great for making multiple cocktails at a time — one tin is 28 ounces and the other 18 ounces.
 The tins are weighted, too, making them comfortable and secure to use, and they’re heavier than comparable Koriko tins.

-4. Simple Modern 20oz Cocktail Shaker
+7. Simple Modern 20-ounce Cocktail Shaker

 NO MORE COLD HANDS

 Why do you need a double-wall insulated cocktail shaker when the liquid only needs to stay cold for about 30 seconds before being poured out?
 Simple, it’s about comfort.
 Traditional stainless steel shakers get very cold and can be pretty uncomfortable to hold, but Simple Modern’s stylish cocktail shaker will stay at a neutral temperature on the outside but will be frigid on the inside.
 Like most of Simple Modern’s products, this shaker is available in a wide range of colors.
 The lid also features jigger measurements of 1/2 oz and 1 oz.
-The shaker holds 20 oz, so you can quickly whip up a couple of cocktails for you and a friend.
+The shaker holds 20 ounces, so you can quickly whip up a couple of cocktails for you and a friend.

-7. Godinger Dublin Martini Shaker
+10. Godinger Dublin Martini Shaker

 If you want the most luxurious-looking cocktail shaker possible, this option from Godinger is made from lead-free crystal and has the distinctive textured look of crystal glassware.
 It’s a cobbler-style shaker with a glass body and stainless steel strainer and lid.
 It’d be the ideal gift for anyone with traditional taste.

-Foster and Rye Cocktail Shaker Set
+12. Fortessa Crafthouse Cocktail Shaker Set